-HMW-IAMF#4: Undocumented Contamination
+HMW-IAMF#5: Undocumented Contamination

-Prior to construction, the contractor would prepare a CMP addressing provisions for the disturbance of undocumented contamination.
+Prior to Construction, the Contractor shall prepare a CMP addressing provisions for the disturbance of undocumented contamination.
 The plan would be submitted to the Authority for review and approval.
-Undocumented contamination could be encountered during construction activities and the contractor would work closely with local agencies to resolve any such encounters and address necessary clean-up or disposal.
-Copies of all required hazardous material documentation would be provided within 30 days to the Authority.
+Undocumented contamination could be encountered during construction activities and the Contractor would work closely with local agencies to resolve any such encounters and address necessary clean-up or disposal.
+Copies of all required hazardous material documentation shall be provided within 30 days to the Authority.

-HMW-IAMF#5: Demolition Plans
+HMW-IAMF#6: Demolition Plans

-Prior to construction that involves demolition, the contractor would prepare demolition plans for the safe dismantling and removal of building components and debris.
+Prior to Construction that involves demolition, the Contractor shall prepare demolition plans for the safe dismantling and removal of building components and debris.
 The demolition plans would include a plan for lead and asbestos abatement.
-The plans would be submitted to the project construction manager (PCM) on behalf of the Authority for verification that appropriate demolition practices have been followed consistent with federal and state regulations regarding asbestos and lead paint abatement.
+The plans shall be submitted to the Project Construction Manager (PCM) on behalf of the Authority for verification that appropriate demolition practices have been followed consistent with federal and state regulations regarding asbestos and lead paint abatement.